OutSystems/docs-product/src/setup/unattended-install/intro.md

 1. Install or upgrade the Platform Server binaries
 1. Only for Oracle on first install: create the database users
 1. Update the `server.hsconf` configuration file
-1. Run Configuration Tool and install Service Center
+1. Run the Configuration Tool
-1. Publish System Components
-1. Upload license file (requires manual intervention)
+1. Upload the license file (requires manual intervention)
-1. Only for upgrades and updates: republish the entire factory
+1. Only for upgrades: republish the entire factory

 The following sections present detailed instructions on how to install, upgrade, and add front-end servers in unattended mode.

-## Before You Start
+## Before you start

 * Download the [Installation Checklist](http://www.outsystems.com/goto/checklist-11) from OutSystems website.

-* To publish OutSystems Now you will need to [download OutSystems Now](https://www.outsystems.com/forge/component/580/outsystems-now/) from Forge.

 * The default paths used in the procedures below are the following: